pjeby/to-use/README.md

 Unfortunately, while most DI containers can solve the original problem, they often add new troubles of their own.
 In dynamic languages like JavaScript, using a DI container often adds overhead like needing to come up with keys or register default factories for every class you use.
 Some DI container implementations introduce global state and interfere with testing, or aren't compatible with minified code or TypeScript, or require you to add lots of explicit type declaratons.

-These are the problems that `use-this` is meant to solve, so you can build robust systems from tiny pieces *without* lots of invasive changes to the pieces themselves, and less work than most DI containers require.
+These are the problems that `to-use` is meant to solve, so you can build robust systems from tiny pieces *without* lots of invasive changes to the pieces themselves, and less work than most DI containers require.

-### Why `use-this`?
+### Why choose `to-use` this?

-`use-this` is a DI framework built around the idea of *contexts*.
+`to-use` is a DI framework built around the idea of *contexts*.
 As with other DI frameworks, a context is a bit like a smart `Map`, with the ability to define values or factories for turning "I need X" requests into values or services that are then cached for sharing.
 These contexts can inherit from each other, allowing the services in them to either have their own instances of specific dependencies, or share the ones being used in a parent context.

-`use-this` contexts, however, also have a few key differences in how they work, that make them a lot easier to integrate with your project than the average DI framework for JavaScript and TypeScript.
+`to-use` contexts, however, also have a few key differences in how they work, that make them a lot easier to integrate with your project than the average DI framework for JavaScript and TypeScript.

 First, **enforced consistency** via lazy immutability and "smart sharing".
 Lazy immutability means values stored in contexts can be changed at any time, right up until they're actually used.
 This allows considerable flexibility in loading and overriding configuration (e.g. for testing), while still making it impossible for different lookups of the same key in the same context to return different results (thereby preventing race conditions).
 It also makes it easier to "scope" services (decide which ones to share with which contexts), as only the services actually *used* by a parent context will be shared with their nested contexts -- and even then, smart sharing means services are only shared if all their construction-time dependencies (services and configuration settings) are identical in the nested context.

 Second, **default factories for classes** means you can use service classes themselves as configuration keys, literally using a class `X` to mean, "I need an X".
-If the class's constructor can work without arguments, you don't need to define an explicit factory for it: `use-this` will simply create an instance of that class when needed.
+If the class's constructor can work without arguments, you don't need to define an explicit factory for it: `to-use` will simply create an instance of that class when needed.

 This means that you don't have to go to the trouble of defining string keys for every kind of service in your app (especially since the majority of the time you'll be using default implementations), nor do you have to explicitly register factories for every kind of thing you might want to `use()`.
 In addition, it powers type inference for TypeScript and your IDE, so you don't need to declare as many explicit types, keeping your code clean and free of framework-filler.